Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ![](imgs/pubmed.jpg)

-To run the Downloader module, change "downloader" in the ignore section to false (cord_loader, text_loader and pubmed_bulk_loader to true) and provide the following arguments in the "downloader" section of the config file:
+To run the Downloader module, change "downloader" in the ignore section of the config file to false (cord_loader, text_loader and pubmed_bulk_loader to true) and provide the following arguments in the "downloader" section of the config file:

 #### Config file arguments:
 ```console